w5xd/RC1101/enclosure.md

 and the bottom of the PCB. double check that all pins are aligned and pushed all the way in.
 Triple check.
 Its much more difficult to correct errors after this.
 <li>Now solder all U2 pins on the top of the Arduino and the bottom of the PCB.
+<li>With the Arduino pulled out of its PCB socket, install a right angle male 6 pin programming header. <b>Important:</b> The header <b><i>must hang from the bottom of the Arduino board</i></b>.
+It will not clear the enclosure if mounted on top.
 <li>Use a similar procedure for U1.
 It has 10 pin headers--a female and a male--and has to be soldered
 on top of the Adafruit FT232H board and on the bottom of the PCB.
 Solder the four corners first.
 Double check that all the pins are populated and pushed all the way in.
 <li>triple check. you won't get another chance.
 Now solder all the pins for U1.
 <li>Install male headers at J5 (5 pins) and J6 (2 pins)
 <li>Install the J15 power jack.
-<li>Install a right angle male header at enc-1.
-The pins extend out beyond the edge of the PCB.
 <li>U14 has 3 leads that extend through the board and its TO-220 package <b>must</b> be bent over
-with the hold on its tab matching the hole in the PCB.
+with the hole on its tab matching the hole in the PCB.
 It dissipates about 2W and will overheat if not bonded properly to the PCB.
 <li>put a very small dot of heat sink grease on U14 to thermally bond it to the matching PCB
 area with no solder mask.
 <li>Fasten it with a 4-40x1/4" screw and #4 nut.
 <li>All the resistors R1 through R5 are the same value, 4.7K
-<li>The power supply has the large diode D13, the polarized capacity C1 and the 5V output C2.
+<li>The power supply has the large diode D13, the polarized 1.0 uF capacitor C1 and the 5V output, 0.047 uF, C2.
-<li>C3, C4, C5, C6, C8 are all .001uF
+<li>C3, C4, C5, C6, C8, C9 are all .001uF
-<li>C7 and C10 are .1uF
+<li>C7 and C10 are .1uF (may be omitted as CW paddle sidetone is not in the firmware.)
 <li>Install a 4 pin female connector on the leads from the panel mount optical encoder.
 Observe the color designations on the PCB.
 The black wire goes into pin 1.
 Don't shorten the encoder wires.
 Press their stripped ends into the connector housing with a small allen key or similar tool.
-<li>Solder 4 wires of about 2.5" length and 24 gauge in the J4 holes labeled Trellis.
+<li>Solder 4 wires of about 4 inches length and 24 gauge in the J4 holes labeled Trellis.
 I use three wires the same color and a distinct color for 5V.
 <li>Assemble the 4 wires from J4 into a 4 pin female header.
 Maintain the same order as on
 the PCB.
 Pin 1 on the header (use a magnifying glass) is the 5V pin.